sansona/Computer-Vision/README.md

 # Image Processing Projects
 Collection of functions written to better understand computer vision and image processing.
 Functions are used throughout different projects.
+Please see individual projects for more detail.

 1. Image contrast enhancement: simple pipeline for generating contrast in given image